The importance of the circadian rhythm and sunlight

 So here I am, with an intolerably wonky body that doctors barely even notice because they don’t look that closely at the human body these days.
 Do they look at all, I wonder?
 Thanks to AI, I have recently come to the realisation that all my problems come down to the hEDS, they are not merely co-morbidities but satellite problems that stem from an unstable nervous system.
 That goes for the hyperacusis and the tinnitus as well as the infuriating problems with sleep.
 These two are currently my most difficult symptoms to live with.
 When I withdrew from Buprenorphine and Tramadol, both problems blew up in my face.
 It’s been about fifty days since I dropped the opioids altogether but the nights are still incredibly difficult and require copious amounts of drugs just to control the noradrenaline and histamine surges so that I can get to sleep at all.
 Of course, I was so frustrated with the sleep schedule while I was still on the opioids that I quickly made a solemn promise to try and fix it during the withdrawal my body is expected to go through over the course of several months.
 AI was sceptical but I could see that it was better for me to try and use the chaos to my advantage.
 My body was already terminally confused so I might as well try and change things around completely.

 Last spring I noticed a slight improvement in my overall energy levels when I started to spend time outside in the garden in the spring, and in the summer I came across interesting emerging research into the importance of sunlight.
 There are many scientists who now condemn LED lights, and this is great news for me because I always knew they were trouble and am now having my suspicions confirmed.
 To me, as an artist and interior designer, something that distorts true colours is already condemnable.
 Light is so important to the ambience of a room.
 That greenish hue you get from LEDs… well eeew!
 I’m also suspicious of the toxic materials they are made of that end up in landfill eventually.
 Either way, I could not physically relax in such light.
 I refused to be told how to live my life in my own home and how to decorate it with colours and light, so I stubbornly refused to buy into the narrative about energy saving light bulbs and kept sourcing my old fashioned incandescent lights from eBay.
-It’s getting harder and harder as old stock is running low, and most bulbs are very poor quality, so I end up having to change them very often.
+It’s getting harder and harder as old stock is running low, and most bulbs are very poor quality, so I end up changing them often.
 I don’t trust companies that sell broad spectrum lights - how would they do it and still save energy?
 If the bulbs don’t get hot then they don’t emit those necessary wavelengths.

-I am no longer alone with my woes because a whole host of researchers and doctors and scientists are seeing the problem with LED.
-In order to make them energy efficient, the near infrared part of the spectrum has to be cut out.
-That’s because red wavelengths emit warmth, and that heat has been condemned as energy inefficient.
-What you get instead are spikes of blue light that tend to flicker and cause problems in sensitive nervous systems.
-Scientists such as Glen Jeffery at UCL in London have been able to demonstrate that near infrared wavelengths penetrate deep into the body and stimulate the melatonin in the mitochondria, while the blue wavelengths, which don’t penetrate that deep, actually appear to shut them down.
-By studying the biology of astronauts in space where red light waves have been absent for long periods of time, researchers have begun to suspect that LED light bulbs give rise to (or contribute) to diabetes, obesity and cancer.
-Melatonin is a powerful antioxidant and it is found everywhere in the body, not just in the pineal gland in the brain, so you absolutely do not want to shut it down.
-The blue lights from the screens appears to be a secondary problem and it’s easily remedied by simply turning off the screens a couple of hours before bedtime.
-The greater problem are all the LEDs in the homes that still signal to the brain through the melanopsin receptors in the eyes that it’s still daylight.
+The blue lights from the screens appears to be a secondary problem and it’s easily remedied by simply turning off the screens an hour or so before bedtime.
+The greater problem are all the LEDs in the homes that signal to the brain through the melanopsin receptors in the eyes that it’s still daylight and wake time.
 Now the other important part of the research into the importance of near infrared light is the idea that we humans really need all the wavelengths the sun has to offer.
 It basically means you really need to spend a minimum of fifteen minutes outside even in the winter (thirty minutes if you’re conservative).
 Even during an overcast day, the wavelengths you need are there.
 People used to understand this intuitively and people such as Florence Nigthingale would take sick people outside to enjoy the sun and the fresh air.
 The idea that we now lock people up in hospitals without access to the elements is atrocious, if not barbaric.
 We evolved in the sun!
 We used fire in the evenings.
 We really need near infrared wavelengths for our well being.
 And so I persist.
 I go outside almost every day, even when the weather is poor.
 If you like, you can start your own research by watching some videos here and here and here.